 In addition to transfer pricing legislation, corporate interest restriction rules also cap the deductions available for interest.

-The rules are complex, but a group can always deduct up to £2m per year of its net-interest expense, (subject to normal transfer pricing, thin capitalisation, and other antiavoidance provisions).
+The rules are complex, but a group can always deduct net tax-interest expense of up to £2m per year, (subject to normal transfer pricing, thin capitalisation, and other antiavoidance provisions).

-It should also be noted that the UK does have strong anti-avoidance provisions to prevent artificial cross-border tax avoidance including:
+It should also be noted that the UK does have strong anti-avoidance provisions to prevent artificial crossborder tax avoidance including:

 - a general anti-abuse rule ("GAAR")

-- anti-hybrid rules; and
+- anti-hybrid rules; and ۲

 - the diverted profits tax